jiangzongkun/mev-cfg/README.md

 This tool analyzes Ethereum transaction trace files to automatically generate control flow graphs (CFGs) for the entire transaction execution process, including cross-contract call paths.

-This tool is a major upgrade to the original [evm-cfg](https://github.com/plotchy/evm-cfg) and [evm-cfg-execpath](https://github.com/Avery76/evm-cfg-execpath), evolving from a single-contract path analyzer to a complete transaction flow visualization engine.
+This tool is forked from the original [evm-cfg](https://github.com/plotchy/evm-cfg) and [evm-cfg-execpath](https://github.com/Avery76/evm-cfg-execpath).

 ## Features